project-chip/connectedhomeip/provision/README.md

 Pre-compiled images of the Generator Firmware can be found under ./images.
 The source code of these images is found under ./support.
 A single image is provided for all EFR32MG12 parts, and another one for the EFR32MG24 family.
-To copy with the different flash sizes, the `provision.py` script reads the device information using `commander`, and send it to the GFW, which configures the NVM3 during the initialization step.
+To cope with the different flash sizes, the `provision.py` script reads the device information using `commander`, and send it to the GFW, which configures the NVM3 during the initialization step.